Mr. Chris Lafferty

 Mr. Lafferty and his wife (LaShea) have two children Braxton and Colton.

 “Facilitating a safe learning environment that meets the differing academic and social needs of every student in the building is crucial for success.
 We want our students to know that when they come in the building, we are going to work diligently to help them achieve excellence academically and grow into respectful, responsible citizens.
 Christiana is a wonderful community and I am overjoyed about my opportunity to serve the students, staff, and stakeholders as a Wildcat!”—Mr. Lafferty

-Mr. Bogan earned a Bachelor's of Science degree in Geosciences, a Master's degree in Administration and Supervision, and a pre-doctoral Education Specialist degree, all from Middle Tennessee State University.
+Mrs. Barnes earned a Bachelor of Arts degree in Special Education, and a master’s degree in Administration and Supervision both from Middle Tennessee State University.

 She and her husband (Joe) have three children (Mathew, Arrabella, and Jackson).
 Mrs. Barnes enjoys spending time with family, making jewelry, traveling, and working with children at her church.

 Mrs. Barnes is excited to begin her new journey as a Christiana Wildcat!
 She looks forward to building relationships with students, faculty, and families.
 She is committed to whole child student growth and development.